 This book consists of a series of papers written by the staff of the University of New South Wales with the object of illustrating the methods and concepts that can be applied in the field of systems engineering.
-It is based upon courses run for 1st and 2nd year students of Applied Science and Engineering, but has been a students of Applied Science and Engineering, but has been extensively broadened and modified to make it pertinent for those with a more general interest.
+It is based upon courses run for 1st and 2nd year students of Applied Science and Engineering, but has been extensively broadened and modified to make it pertinent for those with an more general interest.

-The book is structured into three sections which may be referenced. independently.
+The book is structured into three sections which may be referenced independently.
 Initially the elements and concepts of systems engineering design are covered, with some useful definitions and explanations of the logic and mathematics involved.
 References are made to analogous biological systems, and there is a valuable chapter on Human Systems, outlining some of the problems in the control of multi-discipline teams and the interaction between professional non-technical management and specialist teams.